Program overview

 Graduates of the Educational Support diploma program can pursue various career opportunities in Canada, including:

-• Educational Assistant: Support students with diverse learning needs in public or private schools, helping them achieve academic success.
+• Educational Assistant: Support students with diverse learning needs in public or private schools.

-• Teaching Assistant: Assist teachers in classroom management and provide support to students with special needs.
+• Teaching Assistant: Assist teachers in managing classroom activities and supporting student learning.

-• Educational Resource Worker: Work with students who require additional support, implementing individualized education plans.
+• Educational Resource Worker: Work with students requiring additional support in their educational journey.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.